The Omarchy Manual DHH

 Getting Started

-1. Download the Arch Linux ISO, put it on a USB stick (use balenaEtcher on Mac/Windows), and boot of the stick.
+1. Download the Arch Linux ISO, put it on a USB stick (use balenaEtcher on Mac/Windows), and boot off the stick (remember to turn off Secure Boot in the BIOS!).

 2. If you're on wifi, start by running iwctl, then type station wlan0 scan, then station wlan0 connect <tab>, pick your network, and enter the password.
 If you're on ethernet, you don't need this.